Skip to main content

 };

-This effectively sets the PDP state in topi Elements, and all elements that need to rely on the PDP state will receive the updated state and render (or re-render) if necessary.
+This sets the PDP state in topi Elements.
+All elements that rely on the PDP state receive the update and render or re-render if needed.

 Always call the setter on PDP visits

-To ensure that topi is displaying the correct rental price for the item being viewed, always call the setter on page render.
-If the shopper is revisiting the same item, topi Elements is optimised to not re-render the element.
+To make sure topi displays the correct rental price for the item being viewed, call the setter on every page render.
+If the shopper is revisiting the same item, topi Elements does not re-render the element.

-Since a Checkout Button relies on the Cart state, the second step is to explicitly mark an instance of the element to rely on the PDP state instead.
+A Checkout Button relies on the Cart state by default.
+The second step is to mark this instance of the element to use the PDP state instead.
 In HTML:

 HTML